The Senate is nearing a deal on immigration that could also lower food prices

 "Our farmers, they love their workers and they're not opposed to a legalization program," said Lee Wicker, deputy director of the North Carolina Growers Association, the top employer for H-2A workers last year, but he added there is concern the law could be utilized by unions looking to organize or help employees retaliate against employers.

 Proponents of the bill argue the Farm Bureau is siding more with Southeastern growers, as opposed to those who may be willing to compromise.
-The New York and Utah state Farm Bureaus, who also happen to have a larger dairy industry, favor the legislation.
+The New York Farm Bureau, who also happens to have a larger dairy industry, favors the legislation.

 "It's very digestible.
 It's a good sound bite.
 And I think the legacy H-2A users in North and South Carolina, Georgia have done a very good job of messaging," said a Senate staffer familiar with negotiations.
 "The American Farm Bureau has embraced the concerns echoed by those growers down there.
 If we can get the American Farm Bureau to a place where they're neutral, that would be huge."